Professor: Jim Brown

 - Response Papers (10%)

 - Digital Life Cycle Project (20%)

 Grades will be assigned on the following scale:

 F 59 and below

 Success in this class will require regular attendance, and I will take attendance at each class meeting.
+In addition, we will often complete graded work in class that cannot be made up.
 You are required to attend class daily, arrive on time, do assigned reading and writing, and participate in all in-class work.
 Please save absences for when you are sick or have a personal emergency.
 If you find that an unavoidable problem prevents you from attending class or from arriving on time, please discuss the problem with me.